NodeDash/Docs/docs/Functions/overview.md

 # Functions Overview

-Functions in Helium Device Manager allow you to create custom JavaScript code to transform, filter, and enrich device data as it flows through your system.
+Functions in NodeDash allow you to create custom JavaScript code to transform, filter, and enrich device data as it flows through your system.

 ## What Are Functions?